At Brenzett CEP School, we aim to develop pupils’ abilities within an integrated programme of speaking, listening, reading and writing.

 Reading is vitally important to us and has a high status within the school.
 We are aiming to transform our reading environment to foster a love of literature with Read Write Inc, the Accelerated Reading programme; Literacy and Language; and by class teachers selecting high-quality texts to use as part of English lessons, or as class books.

-We teach phonics in Reception and KS1 using Read Write Inc and continue to focus on spelling, punctuation and grammar as your child moves through the school.
+We teach phonics in Reception and KS1 using Read Write Inc,which is a synthetic phonics scheme, and continue to focus on spelling, punctuation and grammar as your child moves through the school.
 In KS2, the children continue to develop their phonics skills when spelling and they are encouraged to write for a range of purposes and view literacy and language as a powerful means of self-expression.
 Above all, we want to create readers and writers for life, with the skills to succeed and fulfil their potential in the next stage of their education.

 To support our English teaching, we use the CLPE's Power of Reading, which uses engaging and varied books to create writing opportunities.
 To see their website, please click here.